Feature

 Network Enhanced 2.0

-further upgrades the network performance of cloud hosts up to 10,000,000 pps through the host’s intelligent NIC hardware support and Single-root I/O virtualization (SR-IOV) technology.
-Currently, this feature only supports the Kujie series of models.
+further upgrades the network performance of UHosts up to 10,000,000 pps through the host’s intelligent NIC hardware support and Single-root I/O virtualization (SR-IOV) technology.
+Currently, this feature only supports the Outstanding series of models.

 1.1 Performance comparison